adarshraj99/ML-DL.md/processes & keywords.md

 #### Checking Gradient Descent Conversion:

 Make a graph j(vector w, b) vs iterations.
 Here, j() should decrease after every iteration.
 If cost function J() is not decreasing then alpha(Learning rate) must be coosen poorly (too large) or potential code bug.
 After some iterations the curve gets flat and it is not decreasing .Ths is called **convergense**.

 #### aplha (Learning Rate):
+alpha is a key parameter to optimize weights and biases while calculating the gradient descent.

 #### Choosing alpha correctly: